 Gut microbiota may underlie the predisposition of healthy individuals to COVID-19 – 4/26/20

 Genetic connection: Lactobacillus species were one risk factor in this Chinese population for severe COVID-19.
 Genetically, most people of Asian background are lactose intolerant as adults and rely on lactobacillus species to digest dairy.
-Additionally, this paper is notable for not finding an association with bifidobacteria, which would have possibly indicate a relationship with non-secretor status (FUT2 gene).
+Additionally, this paper is notable for not finding an association with bifidobacteria, which would have possibly indicated a relationship with non-secretor status (FUT2 gene).

 SARS-CoV-2 receptor ACE2 is an interferon-stimulated gene in human airway epithelial cells and is detected in specific cell subsets across tissues 4/22/20

-While at first glance this preprint article in Cell seemed like it just reiterated known information about the ACE2 and TMPRSS2 tissue expression (epithelial cells in lungs, nose, and intestines), the researchers also found that ACE2 expression is upregulated by interferon.
+While at first glance, this preprint article in Cell seemed like it just reiterated known information about the ACE2 and TMPRSS2 tissue expression (epithelial cells in lungs, nose, and intestines), the researchers also found that ACE2 expression is upregulated by interferon.
 This is pretty important (in my opinion).
 Interferon is produced by the body as a first-line defense against viral infections.
 So if interferon causes the cells in the lungs to produce more of the ACE2 receptors, then the body’s innate defense is actually allowing the infection to enter lung cells more easily.

-Genetics connection: A lot of researchers are looking towards genetic variants in ACE2 to explain why some people are asymptomatic vs people who get more severe symptoms.
-So far it is just speculation – and original SARS research shows there is no genetic connection for ACE2.
-Instead, it may be that baseline ACE2 isn’t important and the difference is in how great the upregulation of ACE2 is due to varied interferon production.
+Genetics connection: A lot of researchers are looking towards genetic variants in ACE2 to explain why some people are asymptomatic vs. people who get more severe symptoms.
+So far, it is just speculation – and original SARS research shows there is no genetic connection for ACE2.
+Instead, it may be that baseline ACE2 isn’t important, and the difference is in how great the upregulation of ACE2 is due to varied interferon production.